 Prepping isn’t just about gearing up for EMP attacks, the zombie apocalypse, or nuclear fallout.

 It’s also about being ready for more common emergencies that have a bigger chance of killing you — like house fires.

 Over 350,000 residential fires happen each year, causing millions in damages and injuring and killing thousands.

 What makes fires so dangerous is how fast they spread.
 They can go from a tiny flame to a raging blaze in seconds.
 If you don’t get burned by the inferno, then it’s the thick smoke or toxic gases that will do you in.

-The best way to survive a fire is by preventing one from happening in the first place.
-Check out these fire safety tips:
+The best way to survive a fire is by preventing it from happening in the first place.
+Check out these fire safety tips for your home:

 Install Smoke Alarms

 Get enough smoke alarms and check them regularly.
 We suggest interconnected alarms because when one activates, the rest go off at the same time.
-Your family will be alerted right away, no matter where they are in the house.
+Your family will be alerted immediately, no matter where they are in the house.